 Serpent Starfish fragging?

 Anyone want to give it a try?
-Could be the next big thing.
+It could be the next big thing.

 How to acclimate